cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 ##### Microservices and Eliminating Implicit Trust

 The perimeter for containerized applications deployed as microservices is the microservice itself.
 Therefore, it is necessary to define policies that restrict communication only between sanctioned microservice pairs.
-The inclusion of [zero trust](#kix.kyffcmw3zhk) in the microservice architecture reduces the blast radius by preventing lateral movement should a microservice be compromised.
+The inclusion of [zero trust](#zero-trust-architecture) in the microservice architecture reduces the blast radius by preventing lateral movement should a microservice be compromised.
 Operators should ensure that they are using capabilities such as network policies to ensure that east-west network communication within the container deployment is limited to only that which is authorized for access.
 There is some initial work done to provide strategies for microservices security through [NIST SP 800-204](https://csrc.nist.gov/publications/detail/sp/800-204/final) and may serve as a guide for implementing secure microservice architectures.

 ##### Image Trust & Content Protection

-Utilization of a policy agent to enforce or control authorized, [signed container images](#kix.3nqyr7f883rx) allows organizations to provide assurance of the image provenance for operational workloads.
-Further, inclusion of [encrypted containers](#kix.ukcqa325efui)allows for the protection of sensitive sources, methods, or data that exist within the container.
+Utilization of a policy agent to enforce or control authorized, [signed container images](#signing-trust-and-integrity) allows organizations to provide assurance of the image provenance for operational workloads.
+Further, inclusion of [encrypted containers](#encryption) allows for the protection of sensitive sources, methods, or data that exist within the container.

 #### Service Mesh

 A service mesh provides connectivity between the services that adds additional capabilities like traffic control, service discovery, load balancing, resilience, observability, security, and so on.
 A service mesh allows microservices to offload these capabilities from application-level libraries and allows developers to focus on differentiating business logic.
-In order to effectively ensure secure communications between services in cloud native environments, organizations should implement a service mesh to [eliminate implicit trust](#kix.kyffcmw3zhk)within their pods and across workloads, achieved through data-in-motion encryption.
+In order to effectively ensure secure communications between services in cloud native environments, organizations should implement a service mesh to [eliminate implicit trust](#zero-trust-architecture) within their pods and across workloads, achieved through data-in-motion encryption.
 Utilization of a service mesh also resolves identity issues where traditional layer 3 and layer 4 identities, IP addresses, no longer cleanly map to workloads.
 Service mesh provides not only network level isolation and security but also network-level resiliency capabilities such as retry, timeout, and implementing various circuit-breaker capabilities.
 Streaming platforms can benefit from a service mesh for added security by using workload level authorization to set access rules for topics or brokers.

-It is important to note that implementation of a [service mesh](#_8999rr470gwb) can help reduce the attack surface of a cloud native deployment, and provide a key framework for building [zero trust](#kix.kyffcmw3zhk)application networks.
+It is important to note that implementation of a [service mesh](#service-mesh) can help reduce the attack surface of a cloud native deployment, and provide a key framework for building [zero trust](#zero-trust-architecture) application networks.

 #### Detection at Runtime